This is a collection of miscellaneous resources that may be useful to you as an AIRLab user.

 - All about LiPo Batteries

 - Need to learn how to solder?
-Here’s a handy comic explaining the basics.
-Other useful links: 1 2 3
+Here’s a handy comic explaining the basics in a very clear way.

 - Need the US name for that bit of mechanics?
 Use this useful chart.
 By the way, at the same place you can find other useful stuff of the same type.